HETA-DESIGN/amazon-demo/README.md

 # amazon-demo
-this is my first git repository
+This is my first Git Repository
+Authouor-Heta Ramoliya